 How far south can you go in Australia, and what's it like there?
 On my first visit to Tasmania, this curiosity led me to drive south until I ran out of road.
 The landscapes and coast I found there have lured me back to Tasmania's far south on all visits since.

 Glow-worms can be viewed on a number of paid tours, such as Waitomo Caves and Te Anau in New Zealand, and Marakoopa Cave in northern Tasmania.
 Less well known is the fact that anyone can see these luminous insects - without having to pay or enter a cave - near one of Tasmania's most popular attractions.

-Sometimes when travelling I can be a little fussy.
-I wanted a private room in Hobart that was comfortable, centrally located (but not too noisy), and much nicer than a backpackers ... and all for much cheaper than a motel.
+On my last visit to Hobart I was a little bit demanding.
+I wanted a private room somewhere that was comfortable, centrally located (but not too noisy), and much nicer than a backpackers ... and all for much cheaper than a motel.
 A tall order, perhaps, but the Hotel Astor ticked all the boxes.